 There are only two sub-dials on the dial: a 24-hour GMT indicator at 12 o’clock and a subsidiary seconds counter at 6 o’clock.

-Since the metal looks especially nice if mixed with brown, IWC equipped the watch with a chocolate brown leather strap made by the Italian luxury shoemaker Santoni that mostly operates in $500-$1000 price range for its absolutely gorgeous men’s footwear.
+Since the metal looks especially nice if mixed with brown, IWC equipped the Portofino Dual Time with a chocolate-brown leather strap made by the Italian luxury shoemaker Santoni that mostly operates in $500-$1000 price range for its gorgeous men’s footwear.

-Not sure, how much this gadget is going to cost*, but I definitely want one.
+Not sure, how much this gadget is going to cost*, but I want one.

 See also: De Bethune DB25 Moon Phase